gluesolutions/glue-genes/README.md

 ### Development

-glue genes is currently under active development towards a 1.0 release.
+glue genes is under active development.
 Please file all bug reports as github issues.